 How to convert Google Sheets to Excel automatically

-Do you frequently need to convert Google Sheets spreadsheets to Excel format?
+Do you frequently convert Google Sheets spreadsheets into Excel format?
 When it comes to spreadsheet software, opinion is fairly divided on which option is best.
 Google Sheets is rapidly growing in popularity.
-Because it’s online, Sheets is incredibly flexible, brilliant for collaboration and means that anyone can access real-time data, anywhere.
+Because it’s online, Sheets is incredibly flexible, brilliant for collaboration, and means that anyone can access real-time data, anywhere.
 Plus it’s free.
 Nonetheless, Excel still has its die-hard fans.
 Many of these are advanced spreadsheet users who prefer its functionality.
 At other times, employers insist on Excel for security or standardization reasons.

 Here’s a quick automation hack to help you sync Google Sheets and Excel, quickly and easily.